 On April 29, we issued instructions to students regarding the resumption of on-line academic classes for EMS 216.
 Students already employed as EMTs by System Agencies were given expanded scope of practice ALS privileges commensurate with those awarded to PM students during the Field Internship.
-Upon completion of EMS 216 and meeting IDPH criteria, they will be awarded a System Provisional Paramedic Certificate that will authorize them to temporarily work as paramedics, under the direct supervision of a qualified partner, until the Capstone requirements are met and NREMT testing and Illinois licensure can be accomplished.
+Upon completion of EMS 216 and meeting IDPH criteria, they were awarded a System Provisional Paramedic Certificate that authorizes them to temporarily work as provisional paramedics, under the direct supervision of a qualified partner, until the Capstone and graduation requirements are met and NREMT testing and Illinois licensure can be accomplished.